 Action Timeframe Leadership Financial Comm.
-Strategy 14: Build community knowledge of and participation in urban forest management.
+Action 13.3.
+Build connections between the urban forest program and cultural resource use, such as by using tree removals to provide access to culturally relevant wood and plant fibres.
+Ongoing IRR, PLD, PRC \$ Strategy 14: Build community knowledge of and part icipation in urban f orest management.
 Action 14.1.
-Make urban forest data available to the public, including a dashboard that reports key urban forest metrics and progress on plan implementation.
-Mid CSR INT, PRC \$\$ Action 14.2.
+Make urban forest data available to the public, such as a dashboard that reports key urban forest metrics and progress on plan implementation.
+Short CSR, PRC \$\$ Action 14.2.
 Explore opportunities for community stewards to support tree planting initiatives on public land, and to contribute to urban forest monitoring through citizen science.
-Ongoing PRC \$\$ Action 14.3.
-Or Expand community urban forest stewardship engagement opportunities with a focus on planting more trees on private and public land.
-Congoing Ongoing PRC PLD \$\$ Action 14.4 Develop self-guided and hosted urban forest walks for people to learn about and explore the urban forest in partnership with other departments to improve people's access to and understanding of Burnaby's urban forest, heritage and urban design; consider developing a citywide arboretum program for residents/visitors to explore trees in the city.
+Ongoing PLD, PRC \$\$ Action 14.3.
+Expand community stewardship engagement opportunities and educational materials with a focus on planting more trees on private and public land, informing property owners and managers about the benefits of tree planting and protection, gardening with native plants and choosing the right species for their yards.
+Congoing PLD, PRC \$\$ Action 14.4 Explore opportunities for developing a citywide self-guided and hosted urban forest walks program for people to improve access to the urban forest and provide opportunities to learn about and explore the urban forest; Consider developing a citywide arboretum program for residents/visitors to explore trees in the city.
 Short PRC ALL \$\$